sarahzwart/CSE216/docs/README-phase2.md

 * Put routes

     1. .put('/messages/:id', (request, response)) - Edit the number of likes on a message, likes passed in through body
-    1. .put('/messages/:id/comments/:commentId', (request, response)) - Edit the number of likes on a comment (?), likes passed in through body
+    1. .put('/messages/:id/comments/:commentId', (request, response)) - Edit the comment message, comment passed through body
     1. .put('/users/:id', (request, response)) - Edit the details of a user.
 Name, email, GI, SO, and note are passed in through the body

 * Delete routes

-    1. .delete('/messages/:id', (request, response)) - Delete a specific message
-    1. .delete('/messages/:id/comments/:commentId', (request, response)) - Delete a specific comment
-    1. .delete('/users/:id', (request, response)) - Delete a specific user
+    1. .delete('/users/:id', (request, response)) - Delete a specific user (?)

 # Backlog Items